DaithiShan/spaceambush/README.md

 ## Testing
 <span id="testing"></span>

-### Code Validation
-<span id="code-validation"></span>

-All code written has been thoroughly validated and passed through the following online validators:

-- HTML - All code was run through the [W3C HTML Validator](https://validator.w3.org/) to ensure it was valid code and no errors were made.

-- CSS - All styling was run through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to ensure it was valid and no errors were made.

-- JavaScript - All my script was run through the [JSHint](https://jshint.com/) validator and no errors were found.

-### Manual Testing
-<span id="manual-testing"></span>

-You can view the testing done in the [test.md](https://daithishan.github.io/milestoneproject1/) where I have written in-depth on the various tests I have performed.
+You can view the testing done in the [test.md](https://github.com/DaithiShan/spaceambush/blob/master/testing.md) where I have written in-depth on the various tests I have performed.

-<div class="text-align:right"><a style="text-align:right" href="#top">Return to index </a></div>
+<div align="right"><a style="text-align:right" href="#top">Return to index </a></div>

 ## Deployment
 <span id="deployment"></span>